-If you’re considering getting dentures, you may be feeling a little overwhelmed.
+If you’re considering getting dentures in Gonzales, you may be feeling a little overwhelmed.
 There are so many different types of dentures and all sorts of things to consider, like price, location, and insurance coverage, that you may not know where to start.

 You’re also probably feeling anxious about your upcoming procedure or wondering if it will hurt, how long it will take, and what your recovery time will be like.
 Don’t worry!
 We’ve got the lowdown on everything dentures right here in our ultimate guide to dentures, so you can start confidently planning to get your new smile.

 Dentures are false teeth that are worn to replace missing teeth.
 They have been around for centuries, with the first recorded set dating back to 2500 BC.
 They were originally made from human or animal teeth, but modern dentures are usually made from porcelain or plastic.

 There are two main types of dentures: complete and partial.
 Complete dentures are used when all teeth are missing, while partial dentures are used when some natural teeth remain.

 There are also immediate dentures, which are placed immediately after the teeth are removed, and conventional dentures, which are placed after the gum tissue has healed.

 This is a process in which a dental lab makes custom-fitted dentures to fit your mouth and bite.

 Here at Foote Family Dental Care, we’re proud to offer local denture installation for our patients in Louisiana.
 We understand that the thought of getting dentures can be daunting, but we’re here to help make the process as smooth and stress-free as possible.

 Our dental staff works with a local woman in Louisiana to create natural-looking, comfortable dentures.
 First, a dentist will examine your teeth and gum tissues before taking an impression of your mouth so that the dentures will have a precise fit.